Installing TeX fonts

 *\bye

 It is imperative to enter the exact name of a .tfm file that was installed, not a system font name or a PostScript font name or anything else.
 The only thing TeX will recognize is the .tfm filename.
-It's best to leave off the .tfm extension.
-If you used the default texmf-local directory, on Unix-like systems and MacTeX, you can check for files in subdirectories of /usr/local/texlive/texmf-local/fonts/tfm/.
+Furthermore, leave off the .tfm extension.

 The result of the above run should be a DVI or PDF file, according to whichever tex you invoked, showing the characters in that TFM.

 If there are problems, typically dvips or pdftex will try to make bitmaps from the font, perhaps with “missing font” messages.
-If that frustrating result happens:
+If you get that frustrating result: